Children have a lot to learn about managing their own feelings and behaviour, including:

 Collaborative for Academic, Social and Emotional Learning website aims to establish social and emotional learning as an integral part of education.

-Kids Matters Early Childhood is a whole-service framework designed specifically for early education and care services.
+The Educators Handbooks from Be You is designed specifically for early education and care services.

 Parent Line's website provides an overview of some of the many parenting courses available in Australia and internationally.
 These programs can help you learn the skills to teach social and emotional skills, and support positive behaviour.